galcasid/cse15l-lab-reports/lab1.md

 ![Image](vscodescreenshot.png)

 # Remotely Connecting
+* Trying to remotely connect for the first time was, in my experience, a very lengthy and tiring process that required a lot of patience.
+Know that following through step by step can still lead to some errors, and that it's ok because it happens to all of us!
+Just remember to have patience and ask for help if you need it.
+* With VScode open, you will want to open a new terminal.
+For mac users, this can be found at the top of the screen.
 * Open a new terminal on VScode (if mac user: it's located at the top of the screen - same row as apple logo)
 * type in
 ```